SNAP Latest Updates

 • Candidates must have a bachelor's degree from a university/institute recognised by SIU.

-• The degree must be awarded by a UGC-recognized university or equivalent.
+• The degree must be awarded by a UGC-recognised university or equivalent.

 • General Category: At least 50% aggregate marks in graduation.